 Sophie Germain's (1776-1831) life has been told and retold from several angles and in different genres and media over the years.
-Almost all renditions of her life, however, draw on two historical sources, both written in the 19th century.
-The first biographical note came from her friend Guglielmo Libri, an Italian mathematician and member of the French Academy of Sciences.
-Libri first wrote Germain's obituary in the Journal des Débats on 18 May 1832, almost one year after her passing, and it was then included in the preliminaries of the first publication of her philosophical work, Considérations générales in 1833.
-The second was written by Jean-Léon-Hippolyte Stupuy, a poet, playwright, and literary figure.
+Almost all renditions of her life however draw on two historical sources, both written in the nineteenth century.
+The first biographical note came from her friend, Guglielmo Libri, an Italian mathematician and member of the French Academy of Sciences.
+Libri first wrote Germain's obituary in the Journal Des Débats on 18 May 1832, almost one year after her passing and it was then included in the preliminaries of the first publication of her philosophical work, Considérations Générales in 1833.
+The second was written by Jean-Léon-Hippolyte Stupuy, a poet, playwright and literary figure.
 His study first appeared in the 1879 publication of her Œuvres philosophiques and was included again in its second edition in 1896.
-What I have found interesting in studying these first two biographical sources is the unacknowledged iterations that slip from the first to the second, eventually creating a biographical matrix within which all subsequent biographies are entangled.
+What I have found interesting in studying these first two biographical sources is the unacknowledged iterations that slip from the first to the second, eventually creating a biographical matrix, within which all subsequent biographies are entangled.

-'Events and political discussions have prevented us from drawing public attention to the loss which some time ago, the mathematical sciences suffered in the person of M^{lle} Sophie Germain' (Libri, 1832, p.
-1), Libri wrote in the very beginning of his obituary, referring to the uprisings that shook Paris throughout 1831.
-As Dora Musielak has noted, political upheavals marked Germain's life from the beginning of her life until the very end (Musielak, 2020, p.
-197).
-Let us go to the beginning, then.
+'Events and political discussions have prevented us from drawing public attention to the loss which some time ago, the mathematical sciences suffered in the person of M^{lie} Sophie Germain' (1832, 1), Libri wrote in the very beginning of his obituary, referring to the uprisings, which shook Paris throughout 1831.
+As Dora Musielak has noted, political upheavals marked Germain's life from the beginning of her life till the very end.
+Let us go to the beginning then.

-Germain was 13 years old when the French revolution erupted literally at her doorstep, since the house of her childhood was on the Rue Saint-Denis, in the heart of Paris.
-But it was not only the spatial proximity to the revolution that marked her childhood but, perhaps more importantly, her father's involvement in it.
-Her father's activities and the political discussions in her family home must have 'left an indelible imprint on her mind', as Stupuy commented (Stupuy, 1879/1896, p.
-5).
-Most importantly, she had first-hand experience of the sociopolitical, cultural, and intellectual forces that shook France at the turn of the 18th century, which she wrote about later in life in her Considérations.
+Germain was thirteen years old, when the French revolution erupted literally at her doorstep, since the house of her childhood was in the rue St Denis, at the heart of Paris.
+But it was not only the spatial proximity to the revolution that marked her childhood, but perhaps more importantly her father's involvement in it.
+Her father's activities and the political discussions in her family home must have 'left an indelible imprint on her mind', as Stupuy has commented.
+(1832, 5) Most importantly she had a first-hand experience of the socio-political, cultural and intellectual forces that shook France at the turn of the eighteenth century and she wrote about them in her Considérations, later in life.

-Revolutions, however, can be frightening and uncertain events, particularly if we consider a very young girl living through the dark days of the 'Reign of Terror' that followed the initial revolutionary excitement and jubilations.
-As both of her biographers note, her father's library became Germain's refuge, as 'she felt that a strong and sustained occupation could be a diversion from her fears' (Libri, 1832, p.
-1).
-And afraid she was, not only through the first years of the French Revolution but even more so throughout the Reign of Terror.
-This was a difficult time, not only for political opponents but also for scientists in an overall ambience inimical to science: 'the Republic has no need for geniuses' ['La République n'a pas besoin de savants'], a judge of the power regime famously declared during Antoine Lavoisier's tribunal, when he was sentenced to death in 1749 (see Jones, 2016).
+Revolutions however can also be frightening and uncertain events, particularly if we consider a very young girl living through the dark days of the Reign of Terror that followed the initial revolutionary excitement and jubilations.
+As both of her biographers note, her father's library became Germain's refuge, as 'she felt that a strong and sustained occupation could be a diversion from her fears' (Libri 1832, 1).
+And afraid she was, not only through the first years of the French Revolution, but even more so throughout the Reign of Terror.
+This was a difficult time not only for political opponents, but also for scientists in an overall inimical ambience for science: 'the Republic has no need for geniuses [La République n'a pas besoin de savants'], a judge of the power regime had famously declared during Antoine Lavoisier's tribunal, when he was sentenced to death, in 1749. (see Jones 2016)